 "The U.S. Food and Drug Administration today approved Zerbaxa (ceftolozane/tazobactam), a new antibacterial drug product, to treat adults with complicated intra-abdominal infections (cIAI) and complicated urinary tract infections (cUTI).

-THE SAFETY AND EFFICACY OF CIPRO XR IN TREATING INFECTIONS OTHER THAN URINARY TRACT INFECTIONS HAS NOT BEEN DEMONSTRATED.
-Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to ciprofloxacin.
+Appropriate culture and susceptibility tests should be performed before treatment in order to isolate and identify organisms causing infection and to determine their susceptibility to CIPRO.
 Therapy with CIPRO XR may be initiated before results of these tests are known; once results become available appropriate therapy should be continued.
 Culture and susceptibility testing performed periodically during therapy will provide information not only on the therapeutic effect of the antimicrobial agent but also on the possible emergence of bacterial resistance.

 DOSAGE AND ADMINISTRATION

 CIPRO XR and ciprofloxacin immediate-release tablets are not interchangeable.
-Cipro XR should be administered orally once daily as described in the following Dosage Guidelines table:
+Cipro XR should beadministered orally once daily (Table 1).

-Patients whose therapy is started with CIPRO I.V. for urinary tract infections may be switched to CIPRO XR when clinically indicated at the discretion of the physician.
+Patients whose therapy is started with CIPRO IV for UTIs may be switched to CIPRO XR when clinically indicated at the discretion of the physician.

-CIPRO XR should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, as well as sucraliate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc.
-Although CIPRO XR may be taken with meals that include milk, concomitant administration with dairy products alone, or with calcium-fortified products should be avoided, since decreased absorption is possible.
-A 2-hour window between substantial calcium intake ( > 800 mg) and dosing with CIPRO XR is recommended.
-CIPRO XR should be swallowed whole.
-DO NOT SPLIT, CRUSH, OR CHEW THE TABLET.
-(See CLINICAL PHARMACOLOGY, Drug-drug Interactions, PRECAUTIONS: DRUG INTERACTIONS and PATIENT INFORMATION.)
+- CIPRO XR should be administered at least 2 hours before or 6 hours after antacids containing magnesium or aluminum, polymeric phosphate binders (for example, sevelamer, lanthanum carbonate), as well as sucralfate, VIDEX® (didanosine) chewable/buffered tablets or pediatric powder, other highly buffered drugs, metal cations such as iron, and multivitamin preparations with zinc [see DRUG INTERACTIONS].